 The blue flax flower, Linum lewisii, is a wildflower native to California, but can be grown with a 70 percent success rate in other parts of the United States.
 The cup-shaped annual, sometimes perennial, flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
-Flax may reach two feet or more at maturity.
+Flax may reach 2 feet (1 m.) or more at maturity.

 How to Grow Flax

 Continued bloom of the flax flower is assured if conditions are right, due to self-seeding of this plant.
 A single planting in early spring provides an abundance of flax flowers in late spring and summer, but re-seeding by this plant assures a continued mass of growing flax in the meadow or natural area.

 Soil for planting flax should be poor and barren.
 Sand, clay, and rocky soil all contribute to best growth of this plant.
 Soil that is too rich or organic may cause the plant to flop or die altogether as it is overtaken by other plantings that like rich, organic soil.